yzAlvin/yzalvin.github.io/notes/language-design/object-composition.md

 ## What is it?

 Object composition is useful for when we want to share functionality between multiple classes, and inheritance is not a good solution.
+To put it simply, composition contains classes of other classes that implement the desired functionality

 Inheritance is when you design types around what they ARE